BuildMetricLab

 Before you order

 Order moisture-resistant (green or purple board) for bathrooms and kitchens, and Type X for fire-rated assemblies.
 The upgrade cost is small relative to a failed inspection.
-Always cross-check the calculator's output against a supplier quote — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.
+Cross-checking the calculator’s output against a supplier quote helps catch differences in pricing assumptions — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.

 Adjusting the defaults